Chemical Safety · 2–5 min toolbox talk

 - Secure cylinders upright at all times.

-- Inspect regulators and hoses before use.
+- Inspect regulators, hoses, fittings, and valves before use.

-- Store incompatible gases separately.
+- Store incompatible gases separately when required.

 Ask the Crew

-- Are all cylinders properly secured today?
+- Are compressed gas cylinders secured from falling?